Graston Technique (Soft Tissue Mobilization)

 Historically, the Graston Technique® has had positive outcomes in 75-90 percent of all conditions treated.
 It is equally effective in restoring function to acute and chronic injuries.
 I can also treat pre- and post-surgical patients to help maintain range of motion.

-What conditions can be treated with the Graston Technique®?
+What conditions can the Graston Technique® treat?

 GT-trained clinicians use GT instruments to effectively and efficiently address soft tissue lesions and fascial restrictions.
 Therefore, is can treat acute and chronic conditions, including: